wan-elmus/bin-hunter/README.md

 The purpose of this code is to ensure that the option passed to the script is valid and in the correct format before continuing with the execution of the script.

-The code or rather the script uses a case statement to check the value of the operator passed as an argument after the "-b" option.vA case statement is a way to control the flow of a shell script by testing the value of a variable or expression against a list of patterns.
+The code or rather the script uses a case statement to check the value of the operator passed as an argument after the "-b" option.A case statement is a way to control the flow of a shell script by testing the value of a variable or expression against a list of patterns.

 In this specific case, the script is checking the value of the operator passed as an argument and mapping it to a corresponding operator in Bash syntax.